selfcommunity/developers-doc/docs/apireference/v2/comment/upvote_for_a_specific_comment.md

 title: Upvote for a Specific Comment
 ---

-This endpoint upvotes a specific comment.
+This endpoint votes (with a relative reaction) a specific comment.

 :::info